jbellsey/redux-model-utils/README.md

 There is nothing special about its signature; just build a normal reducer.
 See the full example below.

-You must provide a list of `accessors`.
-These are strings, described in the next section.
-One accessor is needed for each observable property.
-You may also choose to define accessors for properties that are only needed inside the reducer.
+You must provide a list of `selectors`.
+These are strings or functions, described in the next section.
+One selector is needed for each observable property.
+You may also choose to define selectors for properties that are not externally observable, but are only needed inside the reducer.
+That's up to you.

 You should (but do not need to) provide a list of `actions`.
 These are the publicly available actions for interacting with your model.

 You can optionally pass in some **magic triggers**.
 At present, there are two:
 `waitable` and `undoable`.
-Setting these flags will install some custom actions and accessors on your model; details below.
+Setting these flags will install some custom actions and selectors on your model; details below.

-# About accessors
+# About selectors

-Accessors are strings which define how to find a property in your store.
+Selectors are roadmaps; they hold the algorithm to finding a specific property in your store.

+They come in two forms.
+Each has its advantages and disadvantages, but they are both fully implemented.

-They are simply the representation of the path to the property, in dot notation.
+A **string** selector is a representation of the path to the property in dot notation.
+A **function** selector maps a `state` object to a property nested inside.

 So for an object like this:
 ```javascript